ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 Its data structure saves space and bandwith (it's half the size of gzipped N-Triples).
 It's design has indexing built-in, which means it can be searched or browsed efficiently.
 Check out the impressive [technical specification](http://www.rdfhdt.org/technical-specification/) if you want to learn more about how it works.
-HDT compression is a costly process, so it's not that attractive for highly dynamic data.
+HDT compression is a costly process, so it's not that attractive for highly dynamic data / data that changes over time.
 Although some really useful libraries for HDT exist, be sure to check if there exists libraries that work with your stack.

+## RDF Binary Thrift

+[RDF Binary thrift](https://afs.github.io/rdf-thrift/rdf-binary-thrift.html) is an encoding of RDF data that uses Apache Thrift.
+It is used in the Apache Jena RDF store.
+It's a binary format, and therefore it's cheap to parse and serialize.
+I've never used it, but it sounds interesting, although you'll need Thrift tooling for decoding it.

 ## Let your users choose a format